 This was not terribly over priced for a restaurant in an upscale hotel with an amazing view of the harbour in Hong Kong.
 I’m sure there are better options for Cantonese food in HK, but both my wife and I thought the food and service were excellent.

 We returned to our room, and I was pleasantly surprised that a birthday cake was waiting for me.
 The agent at check in acknowledged my birthday, but I thought that was just because he saw it on my passport.
 In any case, it was a nice surprise to have a birthday cake.
-It was not a typical birthday, but I have to say, this one spent in one of my favorite cities was memorable.
+It was not a typical birthday, but this one spent in one of my favorite cities was memorable.

 Dessert spread available in the evenings